AkramsBookshelf/GCT-Unity/DesignPatterns/Interface.md

 - A **Door** that can be opened or locked.
 - A **Magic Potion** that can be picked up and consumed.

-To implement these interactions, the beginner approach would be to have the `Player` class for example, check what it is interacting with and then run the appropriate method.
+To implement these interactions, the beginner approach would be to have the `Player` class, for example, check what it is interacting with and then run the appropriate method.
 For example:

 ```csharp
 void OnTriggerEnter(Collider other)